First inauguration of Bill Clinton: Organization

 The inaugural ceremonies and luncheon for Clinton's inauguration were planned and executed by the Joint Congressional Committee on Inaugural Ceremonies, as all inaugurations since 1901 have been.
 Senator Wendell H. Ford chaired the committee for Clinton's first inauguration.
-It is estimated that the committee spent $33 million on the inauguration.
+It is estimated that the committee spent $333 million on the inauguration.

 Vice presidential oath

 The ceremony began with the vice presidential oath of office.
-Byron White, the Associate Justice, administered the oath to Albert A. Gore Jr. The oath of office for the vice president is not specified in the Constitution, but Gore used the current form of the oath, which is also used by the Senators, Representatives, and other government officers:I do solemnly swear that I will support and defend the Constitution of the United States against all enemies, foreign and domestic, that I will bear true faith and allegiance to the same, that I take this obligation freely, without any mental reservation or purpose of evasion, and I will well and faithfully perform the duties of the office on which I am about to enter, so help me God.
+Byron White, the Associate Justice, administered the oath to Albert A. Gore Jr. The oath of office for the vice president is not specified in the Constitution, but Gore used the current form of the oath, which is also used by the Senators, Representatives, and other government officers:I Albert Gore Jr., do solemnly swear that I will support and defend the Constitution of the United States against all enemies, foreign and domestic, that I will bear true faith and allegiance to the same, that I take this obligation freely, without any mental reservation or purpose of evasion, and I will well and faithfully perform the duties of the office on which I am about to enter, so help me God.

 Presidential oath

 At noon, the oath of office was administered to Clinton by Chief Justice William Rehnquist.
 The oath was sworn on a King James Bible, which was given to him by his grandmother.
 Standing beside him were his daughter Chelsea and his wife Hillary, who was holding the Bible opened to Galatians 6:9.

+Clinton recited the following, as prescribed by the Constitution: